hongminh54/BeatHeritage/README.md

 - Weird slider shapes
 - Inconsistent hitsounds or volumes

+You can try MaiMod [here](https://colab.research.google.com/github/OliBomby/Mapperatorinator/blob/main/colab/mai_mod_inference.ipynb), or run it locally:
-To use MaiMod, you need to have Mapperatorinator installed and run the `mai_mod.py` script with the path to your beatmap as the `beatmap_path` argument.
+To run MaiMod locally, you'll need to install Mapperatorinator.
+Then, run the `mai_mod.py` script, specifying your beatmap's path with the `beatmap_path` argument.
-It also accepts the same arguments as `inference.py`, so you can customize the modding process by adding additional context to the AI like the `mapper_id`.
 ```sh
 python mai_mod.py beatmap_path="'C:\Users\USER\AppData\Local\osu!\Songs\1 Kenji Ninuma - DISCO PRINCE\Kenji Ninuma - DISCOPRINCE (peppy) [Normal].osu'"
 ```
 This will print the modding suggestions to the console, which you can then apply to your beatmap manually.
-Suggestions are ordered by the 'surprisal' which is a measure of how unexpected the model found the issue to be, so you can prioritize the most important issues first.
+Suggestions are ordered by the 'surprisal' which is a measure of how unexpected the model found the issue to be, so you can prioritize the most important issue

+MaiMod also accepts the same arguments as `inference.py`, so you can customize the modding process by adding additional context to the AI like the `mapper_id`.

 MaiMod Web UI coming soon.